Aerie Pharma (AERI) Received its Third Buy in a Row

-According to TipRanks.com, Yang is a 3-star analyst with an average return of 1.8% and a 44.1% success rate.
+According to TipRanks.com, Yang is a 1-star analyst with an average return of 0.0% and a 41.6% success rate.
 Yang covers the Healthcare sector, focusing on stocks such as Xeris Pharmaceuticals, Revance Therapeutics, and Nektar Therapeutics.

-Currently, the analyst consensus on Aerie Pharma is a Strong Buy with an average price target of $37.44, which is a 68.9% upside from current levels.
-In a report issued on January 9, SunTrust Robinson also initiated coverage with a Buy rating on the stock with a $32.00 price target.
+Aerie Pharma has an analyst consensus of Strong Buy, with a price target consensus of $37.44, representing a 78.7% upside.
+In a report issued on January 21, Needham also maintained a Buy rating on the stock with a $40.00 price target.

 See today’s analyst top recommended stocks >>